thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 This code is just fine as a template, but as a static page (when directly open by a browser without Thymeleaf processing it) it would not make a nice prototype.

 Why?
-Because although perfectly displayable by browsers, that table only has a row, and this row has mock data.
+Because, although perfectly displayable by browsers, that table only has a row, and this row has mock data.
 As a prototype, it simply wouldn't look realistic enough... we should have more than one product, _we need more rows_.